After working with people for many years, certain universal truths began to reveal themselves.

 Person A feels uncomfortable in class.
 Maybe she hates her body.
 Maybe she feels uncoordinated.
 Maybe she thinks she's too old for this.

 She watches Person B dancing fully and freely.
 It reminds her of how much she wishes she could be that way, but (thinks she) can't.

-So rather than acknowledge this envy as a key to her deepest longing, and consider what it would take to step more fully into her life (scary!!), Person A does what feels much easier in the moment: she judges the person she secretly envies and admires.
+So rather than recognize this envy as a key to her deepest longing, and consider what it would take to step more fully into her life (scary!!), Person A does what feels much easier in the moment: she judges the person she secretly admires.

 "Who does she think she is?
 Better than the rest of us?
 What gives her the right to dance that way?
 She's not really even that good."

 Meanwhile, what Person A may not know about Person B is this:

 Maybe she's living an unbearably painful life outside that Zumba class.

 Maybe she's going through a divorce, or caring for a child with special needs or a parent with Alzheimer's.

 Maybe her cancer just came back.

 Maybe she's grieving.